Ada-Apprenticeships/PRG1-DFR-PY/README.md

 ### Data Dimensions (data_dimensions)

 Returns the dimensions [rows, columns] of a 2D List or 1D List.
-Returns None if the input is not a recognized data structure.
+Returns `None` if the input is not 1D or 2D list.

 ```python
 sales_data = [